ARM-software/arm-trusted-firmware/docs/porting-guide.md

     Return   : int

 This API is used by the crash reporting mechanism to initialize the crash console.
-It should only use the general purpose registers x0 to x2 to do the initialization and returns 1 on success.
+It must only use the general purpose registers x0 to x4 to do the initialization and returns 1 on success.

 ### Function : plat_crash_console_putc